TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

                TYPO3\CMS\Core\Extension\ExtensionManager::extPath($_EXTKEY) .
                'Classes/class.tx_myext_concatenateHandler.php:tx_myext_concatenateHandler->concatenateFiles';

-         **Note:** This property was deprecated and is planned to be removed with TYPO3 6.0!
+         **Note:** This property was deprecated and is planned to be removed!
          Use config.concatenateJs and config.concatenateCss instead.

    Default
          0